 Rainwater from a properly designed rainwater pre-filtration and storage system can be used without further treatment for landscape irrigation, garden ponds, and most exterior applications.
 When rainwater is used within buildings, supplemental filtration is essential and disinfection is recommended.
-For toilet flushing and clothes washing, a sediment filter will remove suspended solids which can clog and damage valves, and an activated-carbon filter will remove dissolved organic matter which can cause discoloration and odors.
+For toilet flushing and clotheswashing, a sediment filter will remove suspended solids which can clog and damage valves, and an activated-carbon filter will remove dissolved organic matter which can cause discoloration and odors.
 For showering, hand washing, or drinking, use a high-intensity ultraviolet sterilizer to kill microorganisms that could cause illness.
 All filtration and disinfection components should be oversized in order to maximize performance and minimize maintenance.

 PRESSURE FILTERS: We offer exceptional quality pressure-filter housings that accept standard 4.5" x 20" sediment or activated carbon cartridges.
 Unlike common filter housings, the filter pot is not twisted in place but rather is clamped with a large threaded nut.
-This makes disassembly easy, even after long intervals between filter element changes.
-A pressure-release button and a filter pot drain plug are supplied as standard items to facilitate filter maintenance without flooding.
+This makes disassembly easy, even after long intervals between element changes.
+To facilitate element changing without flooding, a pressure-release button and a filter pot drain plug are supplied as standard items.
 Either 1" or 1.5" pipe threads are available.